iamosley/la/README.md

 | Portuguese |    35 |       8.43 |
 | Spanish    |    25 |       6.03 |

 When creating a choropleth map, English would typically be the identified language for this DA since it has an overwhelming 71.08% representation.
 This is not surprising.
 But what I wanted to achieve is a way to identify other languages that were significant but not well represented by a simple percentage calculation.
-Thinking (a lot) about this, I used a measure of population density per square kilometre to see how the language would 'rank'.
+Thinking (a lot) about this, I used a measure of population density per square kilometre to see how a language would 'rank'.

 #### Table 2.
 | Language   | Population per km<sup>2</sup> |